Ik0ri4n/ik0page/src/content/blog/2023/05_google-ctf-23.md

 I used ghidra for this challenge which works fine but I have to warn you that the main method will take a few minutes to load on every edit.
 Although it repeats the error cases to free ncurses resources it does produce an otherwise quite readable result.
 Binary ninja is a lot quicker but did nest every error check which produced a lot of nesting levels.
-In the end, you should probably stick to the tools your used to anyway.
+In the end, you should probably stick to the tools you're used to anyway.

 I tried looking through the main method linearly at first but quickly abandoned this approach as it is just too big.
 Then I looked at the imported library methods and found the method [`new_field`](https://manpages.debian.org/testing/ncurses-doc/new_field.3form.en.html) which is used to create six fields.